DamiM/BootstrapToMaterial/readme.md

 ## Overview
 This extension will turn any page made with Bootstrap 4 into one that uses Material Design.

 **Disclaimer:** this extension is still in really early development, so I would consider only keeping it enabled for testing, as it may (and it will) cause unexpected behaviors on websites.
-For example, it prevents scrolling in [Material Design guidelines](https://material.io/guidelines/) itself...

 ## Credits
 This extension was made using: